 A number of trails cross the Hedgehog Mountain property and are outlined below.
 Some of these trails and footpaths were created after the property was purchased, while others were originally logging roads.
+Each trail is described below and notes what forms of recreation are allowed.

-- Hedgehog Trail leads from the parking lot and connects to the Summit Trail, Soule Road, and the Stone Wall Trail. - Summit Trail extends from the Bridge/Hedgehog Trail, over the summit, to Soule Road. - Wentworth Trail is a short loop accessible from Soule Road.
-Wentworth Trail is named after Paul Wentworth for his active involvement in trail building. - Soule Road, an abandoned road that runs north-south across the former Soule property, ends at Reed Road. - Reed Road, one of Freeport's abandoned range roads, runs from Hunter Road to the Freeport Transfer Station.
-The trail is not publicly accessible from either Hunter Road or the transfer station. - Several loop trails extend through the former Keith property.
+- Hedgehog Trail leads from the parking lot and connects to the Summit Trail, Soule Road, and the Stone Wall Trail.
+Hiking, mountain biking, horseback riding, and cross-country skiing are allowed on this trail. - Summit Trail extends from the Bridge/Hedgehog Trail, over the summit, to Soule Road.
+Only hiking is allowed on this trail due to highly erodible and thin soils. - Wentworth Trail is a short loop accessible from Soule Road.
+Wentworth Trail is named after Paul Wentworth for his active involvement in trail building.
+Hiking, mountain biking, horseback riding, and cross-country skiing are allowed on this trail. - Soule Road, an abandoned road that runs north-south across the former Soule property, ends at Reed Road.
+Hiking, mountain biking, horseback riding, snowmobiling, and cross-country skiing are allowed on this trail. - Reed Road, one of Freeport's abandoned range roads, runs from Hunter Road to the Freeport Transfer Station.
+The trail is not publicly accessible from either Hunter Road or the transfer station.
+Hiking, mountain biking, horseback riding, snowmobiling and cross-country skiing are allowed on this trail. - Several loop trails extend through the former Keith property.
+Hiking, mountain biking, horseback riding, and cross-country skiing are allowed on these trails.